gregpalmr/alluxio-ray-fsspec-example/README.md

 ![alt Alluxio Enterprise with Ray ](images/alluxio-with-ray-diagram.png?raw=true)

-This git repo provides a working environment where Alluxio Enterprise 3.x with its fsspec implementation allows Python based workloads running on Ray to access model training data much more efficiently.
+This git repo provides an example environment where Alluxio Enterprise 3.x with its fsspec implementation allows Python based workloads running on Ray to access model training data much more efficiently.

+NOTE: This git repo environment is for educational purposes only and should not be use for any kind of real or production deployments.

 ### Alluxio Enterprise fsspec implementation